emmahoggett/MPC-Project/README.md

 #### Code
 <!--- Modify this section --->
-Each folder correspond to the deliverable name.
+Each folder corresponds to the deliverable name.